-In \cite[Theorem~2.2]{LeMerdy1996DilMultiParam} Le~Merdy provides a full classification of the existence of unitary dilations \emph{up to similarity}.
-The necessary and sufficient condition involves demonstrating the complete boundedness of a certain functional calculus map induced by the resolvents of the generators of the marginal semigroups.
+In \cite[Theorem~2.2]{LeMerdy1996DilMultiParam} Le~Merdy provides a characterisation of $\Cnought$-semigroups which are similar to $\Cnought$-semigroups that have a unitary dilation.
+The characterisation involves demonstrating the complete boundedness of a certain functional calculus map induced by the resolvents of the generators of the marginal semigroups.
 In \cite[Theorem~3.1]{LeMerdy1996DilMultiParam} $d$-parameter contractive $\Cnought$-semigroups with bounded analytic marginal semigroups are shown to satisfy this criterion.

 By focussing on the smaller class of multi-parameter $\Cnought$-semigroups with bounded generators, we obtain a considerably simpler condition.
-This condition is not fulfilled by all multi-parameter $\Cnought$-semigroups, as shall be demonstrated in \S{}\ref{sec:examples:non-strongly-comm}.
+This condition is not fulfilled by all multi-parameter $\Cnought$-semigroups, as shall be demonstrated in \S{}\ref{sec:examples:non-doubly-comm}.
 Nonetheless in a similar vein to \cite{LeMerdy1996DilMultiParam}, we demonstrate in \Cref{cor:dilatable-up-to-exponential-modification:sig:article-dilation-problem-raj-dahya} that regular unitary dilatability \emph{up to exponential equivalence} always holds.